adionditsak/shellconf.py/README.md

 shellconf.py
 ============

-Tiny (2.7K) remote configuration script with shell-scripting for UNIX/Linux systems.
+Tiny (2.7K) remote configuration with shell scripts for UNIX/Linux systems.

 Run local shell scripts chronologically on defined remote servers (asynchronously for each machine, makes it very fast).